 Gulf of Aden/Red Sea: Attacks have dropped significantly.
 This drop is due to active military action on suspected skiffs, military land based anti piracy operations, preventive measures (latest BMP recommendations) and increased employment of armed guards onboard ships.
 The IMB PRC is monitoring the situation and continues to warn ships to remain vigilant and adhere to and report as per the latest BMP recommendations.
 The threat is still present and Somali pirates usually attack ships in the northern Somali coast in the Gulf of Aden and southern Red Sea in the Bab El Mandeb TSS.
 All vessels transiting the area are advised to take additional precautionary measures and maintain strict 24 hours visual and radar anti piracy watch using all available means.
 Watch keeping crews should lookout for small suspicious boats converging to own vessel.
 Early sightings / detection and accurate assessment will allow Master to increase speed and take evasive manoeuvres to escape from the pirates and at the same time request for assistance from various Authorities / Agencies including the IMB PRC.
 Monitor and keep clear of all small boats if possible.

 Since 1 February 2009, MSCHOA (www.mschoa.org) has established the Internationally Recommended Transit Corridor (IRTC) within the Gulf of Aden.
 Military assets (Naval and Air) are strategically deployed within the area to best provide protection and support to merchant ships.
 Ships / owners are advised to register their details on the MSCHOA website and obtain further information regarding the close support protection details for ships transiting the Gulf of Aden.

 Masters using the IRTC are not relieved of their obligation and should continue to maintain a strict 24 hour lookout using all available means to get an early warning of an approaching threat.
-Some vessels have been attacked/hijacked in the corridor.
+Vessels have been attacked / hijacked in the corridor.